Grants Website Menu

 AH will give special consideration to grant proposals that seek to target children, teens, and young adults.

-AH encourages proposals that promote collaboration and interdisciplinary dialogue between teachers and humanities advisors.
+Special Guidelines AH encourages proposals that promote collaboration and interdisciplinary dialogue between teachers and humanities advisors.
 Proposals for Teacher Institutes or In-service Programs must follow the guidelines and instructions that apply to AH project grants.
 Eligible expenditures may also include travel stipends or tuition waivers for teachers participating in the program.
 In addition, proposals must: